ttiurani/hoverflybug/README.md

 With the old commit `9a0eee5` we get 400 from nginx due to issue https://github.com/SpectoLabs/hoverfly/issues/944 and with the commit `dd42a5b` the connection gets stuck.

+NOTE: curl's `--proxytunnel` is the best way to emulate how Netty actually does HTTP Connect, and this exact bug is present now in Netty and Hoverfly.

 ### 6. Tear down

 ```